-If legal proceedings have been commenced against your client, a defence must be lodged or an application for a stay of proceedings while you negotiate with the creditor must be made within the required timeframe (21 days in the Magistrates’ Court of Victoria – refer to What Stage is the Matter At).
+If legal proceedings have been commenced against your client, a defence must be lodged or an application for a stay of proceedings while you negotiate with the creditor must be made within the required timeframe (21 days in the Magistrates’ Court of Victoria – refer to Determining your client’s options).

 If this is not done, upon application by the creditor, default judgment will be entered against your client (i.e. an order that the client pay the debt, plus costs and interest starting from the date of the court proceedings without a hearing).